bapakfadil/go-forum/README.md

 ## License

 This project is licensed under the [License Name, e.g., MIT License].
-See the `LICENSE
+See the `LICENSE` file for more details.